Stencyl/stencylpedia/chapter-6/shaders.md

 ## Introduction

 Shaders are filters that apply visual effects to the entire screen.
-They aren't all that different from the filters you apply to an photo in Instagram or Photoshop.
+They aren't all that different from the filters you apply to a photo in Instagram or Photoshop.

 ![Shader Demo](http://static.stencyl.com/v3/images/announcement/shader2.gif)